 10. Top Mistakes “X” Make

-So here’s an example from MYRA Wealth, another one of our customers, and they really serve a lot of tax and immigrants.
-And their question how specific question that they turn into content was, do I have to pay taxes on an inheritance from a foreign relative?
+So, here’s an example from MYRA Wealth, another one of our customers, and they really serve a lot of tax and immigrants.
+And their question how specific question that they turned into content was, do I have to pay taxes on an inheritance from a foreign relative?
 You can check out their blog and see all kinds of great content they have for this niche audience.
-But whatever your particular audience is creating content for that group right here’s another one from forward thinking wealth management.
-Their question was, Should I accept non qualified stock options?
+But whatever your particular audience is creating content for that group right here’s another one from forward-thinking wealth management.
+Their question was, Should I accept nonqualified stock options?